Methyl-TMA

 Methyl-TMA, or N-methyl-TMA, also known as N-methyl-3,4,5-trimethoxyamphetamine, is a psychedelic drug of the phenethylamine, amphetamine, and 3C families.
 It is the N-methyl derivative of 3,4,5-trimethoxyamphetamine (TMA) as well as the α,N-dimethyl derivative of mescaline (3,4,5-trimethoxyphenethylamine).

 Use and effects

 N-Methylation of psychedelic phenethylamines has invariably greatly reduced or eliminated their hallucinogenic activity.
 Examples of this include related compounds like Beatrice (N-methyl-DOM) and methyl-DOB (N-methyl-DOB), which at assessed doses appear to be inactive as psychedelics in humans.
-According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) however, methyl-TMA showed "some mental disturbances" at the highest assessed dose of 240 mg.
-For comparison, the active dose range of TMA is 100 to 250 mg.
+According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) however, methyl-TMA showed "some mental disturbances" at the highest assessed dose of 240 mg orally.
+For comparison, the active dose range of TMA is 100 to 250 mg orally.

 History

 Methyl-TMA was first described in the scientific literature by at least 1984.
 It was subsequently described further by Shulgin in PiHKAL in 1991.